 Please, time is of the essence.
 Your driving privileges and liberty are priceless, so you must act quickly.
 To save your license, you must take steps within 10 days of the issuance of the notice of suspension/revocation to preserve your privilege to drive.

-During my more than 27 years of practice, I have handled thousands of DUI cases and have extensive courtroom experience.
+Since I began as an attorney in 1985, I have handled thousands of DUI cases and have extensive courtroom experience.
 I have done a significant number of DUI jury trials, as well as an extensive number of Department of Motor Vehicle administrative hearings (license suspension hearings).

 I attended the University of California, Los Angeles, School of Law from 1982 to 1985.
 I also have a three year law degree from France, where I attended law school from 1980 to 1982 at Paris 10, Nanterre, France.
 I earned a Masters Degree in Latin American History at the University of California, Los Angeles, in 1985.
 I also have a three year history degree from Paris 10, Nanterre, France.
 I speak Spanish and French.
 I conducted over 500 radio programs in Spanish about immigration and criminal law.

 I hope the following does not apply, but it is too common occurring scenario to ignore.
 Some persons may feel a sense of resignation and hopelessness after being arrested and charged with a driving under the influence offense.
 Those persons may erroneously conclude that they should just “go into court, accept their responsibility, and plead guilty because they in fact were intoxicated while they drove.”